IBM-Bluemix-Docs/ComposeForRabbitMQ/data-browser.md

 # Data Browser

-The {{site.data.keyword.composeForRabbitMQ}} service comes with access to the management UI provided by the RabbitMQ [Management Plugin](https://www.rabbitmq.com/management.html).
+The {{site.data.keyword.composeForRabbitMQ_full}} service comes with access to the management UI provided by the RabbitMQ [Management Plugin](https://www.rabbitmq.com/management.html).

 When you click _Data Browser_ a login screen appears in a new tab.
 You can find your login credentials in your service's connection string.
 The user and password values are in the section of the string after the `amqps://` and before the `@`, in the format `user:password`.